 - Agitate the student.
 Be flexible in the manner you proceed with the student.

 - Argue with the student’s erroneous thought processes.
-Trying to convince them of the irrationality of their thinking commonly produces a stronger defense of the false perception.
+Trying to convince him/her of the irrationality of his/her thinking commonly produces a stronger defense of the false perception.

 - Chase after a student who decides to run.
 Call 911 for assistance.

 - Allow a student’s friends to take care of the student without getting a professional opinion.